w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 slug: ../maintain-guides-how-to-nominate-polkadot
 ---

-:::info The following information applies to the Polkadot network
+:::info

+The following information applies to the Polkadot network.
 If you want to nominate on Kusama, check out the [Kusama guide](./kusama/maintain-guides-how-to-nominate-kusama.md) instead.

 :::